Skip to content

 1. From Trust Center Manager, go to the Documents tab

-2. Click Create to add a new document
+2. Click Add Document to add a new document

 Step 5: Customize Content Blocks